 Picnic and Barbeque

-As you can see from the photos from the top of the observation tower, Turtle Bridge is popular.
+Turtle Bridge is popular, as you can see from the photos from the top of the observation tower.
 Moreover, many people had picnics and barbeques.
-And that is because our most recent visit there was during the Israeli Independence Day of 2021.
+And that is because our most recent visit was during the Israeli Independence Day 2021.

 But with that being said, take a look at the following sign.
 You should take all your garbage with you.
 Also, fishing and entering the water are prohibited.